LukeGrahamLandry/hctarcs/devlog.md

 - C) stop this thread (all the way up the stack to the initial trigger)

 TODO: the lisp compiler doesn't put global variables on the stage.
 Importing to scratch and exporting puts them tho.
+TODO: default values

+Maybe it was a dumb idea to try to parse out every opcode into an ast node because most are just going to be calling a function in the runtime.
+So there would be a lot of redundant dispatching logic.
+Instead, I could just define the prototype each expects, parse the argument types in one place, and define functions with the right names in the runtime.
+I think I still want control, variable, and expression blocks to have their own nodes, so I can try to emit sane looking code.
+But things like pen, looks, sounds, motion are probably best expressed as a function call anyway.

+TODO:
+  - How to represent which builtins are await points?
+  - Is everything a method on Sprite?
+  - How to represent inheriting the base sprite behaviour?

 ## Parsing Ast (Dec 26)